UtrechtUniversity/getting-started/README.md

 ## First time connecting to the GitHub organization

 Membership of the Utrecht University GitHub organization, including access to internal repositories, is restricted to employees of Utrecht University (UU).
-You can use your existing personal GitHub account; if you do not have an account yet, please create one.
-During this process, you will have to authenticate your personal GitHub account by using your Solis-id.
+Become a member using your existing personal GitHub account; if you do not have an account yet, please create one.
+During this process, you will have to authenticate for this GitHub organization using your Solis-id.
 Your Solis-id is merely used to verify your employee status; all commits and actions performed in GitHub will be attributed to your personal GitHub account.
 By using one GitHub account, your GitHub profile page (which can be used as your curriculum vitae) will not only show your contributions in repositories belonging to this GitHub organization, but contributions in different GitHub organizations or personal repositories as well.

 ### Quick start